Employee journey mapping for a better employee experience

 Gathering the needed data to create culture and process change requires a concrete methodology.
 Rather than just paying lip service to the process, employee journey mapping offers a coherent and concrete way to address and improve the employee experience.

-In its most basic form, it starts by surveying employees to get a sense of the general steps they go through so you can create the actual 'map'.
+In its most basic form, it starts by surveying employees to get a sense of the general steps they go through so you can create the actual 'map.'
 You may even want to gather a representative group of employees together to physically mark their journey with sticky notes on the wall.
 With enough data, you can outline the most common steps and identify obvious pain points.

 Next comes the most important part: Work with your employees to help address those difficulties and improve their experience.
 By co-creating experiences with your team, they'll not only feel like they're playing a vital role in building your business operations, they'll also feel heard.
 Then, close the loop by communicating which specific improvements you'll make and set a cadence for ongoing pulse check surveys to measure employee engagement on an ongoing basis.

-Transforming contact centers
+Transforming the employee experience in contact centers

 You should also consider how technology helps or hinders your frontline employees' day-to-day jobs.